 Börze is a sleek downtown restaurant serving classic Hungarian fare from early morning until midnight, seven days a week.
 With red banquettes and a chic interior designed to the minute detail, the vibes evoke a Keith McNally restaurant.
 Börze's moniker is a hat-tip to the enormous pre-war building across the street that used to be the Budapest Stock and Commodity Exchange.
 Börze is a 2017 offshoot of Menza, and like its sister restaurant, it's a well-oiled machine with reliable dishes and a kind waitstaff.

-There's a range of egg-based breakfast foods, but I usually go for the snappy-skinned frankfurters with a side of spicy Dijon-style mustard and sliced rustic bread (€4), or the bundáskenyér (€4), Hungary's savory take on the French toast.
-For dinner, try the cordon bleu (€10), a crispy, breaded pork schnitzel layered with cheese and ham.
-Also good are the Hungarian classics: the chicken paprikash (€10) and the rakott krumpli, a potato gratin laced with sausage and eggs (€9).
-Round out your meal with túrógombóc (€4), plump, sweet-tart cottage cheese dumplings topped with sour cream and apricot jam.
+There's a range of egg-based breakfast foods but I usually go for the snappy-skinned frankfurters with a side of spicy Dijon mustard and crusty bread, or the bundáskenyér, Hungary's savory take on the French toast.
+For dinner, try the cordon bleu (€12), a crispy, breaded pork schnitzel layered with ham and cheese.
+Also good are the Hungarian classics: the chicken paprikash (€12), and the rakott krumpli, which is a potato gratin laced with sausage and eggs (€9).
+Round out your meal with túrógombóc (€5), plump, sweet-tart cottage cheese dumplings topped with sour cream and apricot jam.